6uhrmittag/taskbutler/README.rst

 To update:

--  See releasenotes at 'releases page'_ and check for compatibility.
+-  See releasenotes at `releases page <https://github.com/6uhrmittag/taskbutler/releases>`_ and check for compatibility.
 -  Backup your current configuration/setup-folder
 -  Download release from 'releases page'_ and overwrite files or "git pull origin" when you cloned this repository